The Very Beginning

 Robin Corcoran retired from the Partnership in 1994, but still kept an active interest in the law dealing with a number of clients and Maori Trusts until his death in 2008.

-Philip Redmond joined the partnership in the Kaiapoi office in 1988, and is the current resident Kaiapoi managing partner.
+Philip Redmond joined the partnership in the Kaiapoi office in 1988.
+Philip retired in March 2017.

 French name established in partnership